 Number of International Students: 6,427.64

 McMaster University is located near the edge of Lake Ontario and close to the US border for a quick trip to The Big Apple if you’re feeling adventurous.
-The university's international students hail from more than 75 countries, and its full-time faculty members come from more than 55.
+The university's international students hail from over 75 countries and its full-time faculty members come from over 55.

-Themed accommodation is available at the university such as an all-female community, a healthy active living community, and a global perspectives community (learn more in the video above).
-In addition, if you’re interested in neuroscience you’ll be able to study the brain of the late, great Albert Einstein that’s currently in a jar in one of the school labs at McMaster.
+Themed accommodation is available at the university, such as an all-female community, a healthy active living community and a global perspectives community.
+In addition, if you’re interested in neuroscience, you can study the brain of the late great Albert Einstein in a jar in one of the school labs at McMaster.

 Queen’s University